OfficeDev/Microsoft-Teams-Samples/samples/app-hello-world/python/README.md

 # Microsoft Teams hello world sample app.

-- This Hello World sample app showcases the fundamental features of Microsoft Teams, including tabs, bots, and messaging extensions, all built with Node.js.
+The Microsoft Teams Python "Hello World" Sample app is a comprehensive demonstration of essential Microsoft Teams features built using Python.
+This sample highlights the core functionalities of Teams, such as tabs, bots, and messaging extensions, making it an excellent starting point for developers interested in creating robust Teams apps.

+With this sample, users can:
+- Experience a personal scope bot interaction.
+- Explore static and configurable tabs for rich in-app content.
+- Utilize messaging extensions for seamless content sharing within Teams.

 ## Included Features
 * Tabs